MoserMichael/my-notes/dev-other-blog.md

 ... so no i am putting my observations over here, instead of posting them on social media (kind of)

+---31/05/23 05:51:00----------------------

+Found an area where ChatGTP/Google Bard can be used with great benefit:  I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!

+They might have done some specialized training on CSS, I had less success when asking about other API's.

 ---24/05/23 05:04:20----------------------

 1816 was a year without summer, this video says that this event was related to the invention of the [Draisine](https://en.wikipedia.org/wiki/Draisine) - that's an early form of the bicycle